 Sure, there were artists and bands like Jimi Hendrix, Led Zeppelin, Cream, and Vanilla Fudge that experimented with heavier riffs and unusual song structures in the 1960s.
 However, Black Sabbath was the first to release an entire album of heavy metal songs.
 And leading the way was none other than guitarist Tony Iommi.

 What Guitar Does Tony Iommi Play?

-Tony Iommi’s main guitar is a heavily modified 1964 Gibson SG Special know as “Monkey”, although he is also known to play several other SG models by Gibson as well as custom-builds by John Birch and John Diggins.
-Iommi has owned and played a wide range of guitars and gear throughout his career.
-See the full list below.
+Tony Iommi’s main guitar is a 1964 Gibson SG Special known as “Monkey”, although he is also known to play several other SG models made by Gibson as well as custom-builds by John Birch and John Diggins.

 1964 Gibson SG Special, aka “Monkey”